 Download the full library regulations.

-Library Services is committed to providing a high quality library service to students along with excellent facilities and resources.
+Library Services is committed to providing a high quality library service to staff and students along with excellent facilities and resources.
 We have defined Service Standards that we use to ensure we achieve this level of support.

 Download the full service standards.